top of page

 • Length of the walk, and

-Why focus first on Trail Effort?
+Why focus separately on Trail Effort?

 • It can be reliably predicted (e.g., a trail that is twice as long likely takes twice the effort to complete).